-DESTROYED TREES • DESTROYED A VILLAGE'S

-ROAD • DESTROYED II SOLAR PANELS •

-CONSTRUCTED A ROADBLOCK • CONSTRUCTED A

-SETTLER ROAD • CONSTRUCTED SETTLEMENTS •

-DESTROYED A CEMETERY WALL
+DESTROYED TREES • DESTROYED A VILLAGE'S ROAD • DESTROYED 11 SOLAR PANELS • CONSTRUCTED A ROADBLOCK • CONSTRUCTED A SETTLER ROAD • CONSTRUCTED SETTLEMENTS • DESTROYED A CEMETERY WALL

 Take action against Volvo

-- Boycott Volvo products. - Campaign for companies and pension funds to divest from Volvo. - Ask your local council or university to ensure that their contractors do not use Volvo equipment. - Protest against Blackrock and demand that it divests from Volvo Group.
-Blackrock has offices close to London Bridge.i - If you're in Canada, call on the Government of Canada to divest from Volvo Group. - Activists in the US, campaign for TIAA-Board Of Overseers to divest from Volvo Group.
+Boycott Volvo products.

+• Campaign for companies and pension funds to divest from Volvo.

+• Ask your local council or university to ensure that their contractors do not use Volvo equipment. • Protest against BlackRock and demand that it divests from Volvo Group.
+BlackRock has offices close to London Bridge. • If you're in Canada, call on the Government of Canada to divest from Volvo Group. • Activists in the US, campaign for TIAA-Board Of Overseers to divest from Volvo Group.
 Campaign for the Norwegian state to divest from Volvo Group.

-- Check that your pension is not invested in a fund that invests in Volvo. - Do a Freedom of Information (FOI) request to find out where your local authority pension scheme is invested.
+• Check that your pension is not invested in a fund that invests in Volvo.

+• Do a Freedom of Information (FOI) request to find out where your local authority pension scheme is invested.
 Check that it is not invested in Volvo.

-$\mathsf{CNH}$ INDUSTRIAL
+COMPANY PROFILE: CNH

-HEADQUARTERED IN LONDON & AMSTERDAM
+CNH INDUSTRIAL HEADQUARTERED IN LONDON & AMSTERDAM

-BRANDS

-CASE & New Holland
+BRANDS CASE & New Holland

-\$27.4 billion
+\$33.5 billion

-REVENUE
+LARGEST INVESTORS INCLUDE

 EXOR

 GIOVANNI AGNELLI

 HARRIS ASSOCIATES

 SOUTHEASTERN ASSET MANAGEMENT

 FIAT CHRYSLER

-ITALY
+NORWAY

 AXA

-BARCLAYS

 TIAA BOARD OF OVERSEERS

 DEUTSCHE BANK

-NORWAY
+ITALY

+BARCLAYS

 Founded seven years ago, CNH Industrial owns the CASE and New Holland bulldozer brands.

 CASE and New Holland bulldozers have been used in several demolitions in the West Bank.

-Israeli importer

-Carasso Motors imports CASE and New Holland construction equipment to Israel.
+Israeli importer Carasso Motors imports CASE and New Holland construction equipment to Israel.

 Partnership with Hyundai

-Hyundai has signed a ten year agreement to provide CNH Industrial with Compact Excavators.
+Hyundai has signed a ten year agreement to provide CNH Industrial with Compact Excavators.1

+CNH demolitions in 2018